Massage Guns for Back Pain Pros & Cons (and Top Pick)

 - What is Unique About a Massage Gun?

-- 2 Are Massage Guns Safe for Back Pain Sufferers?
+- Are Massage Guns Good for Back Pain Sufferers?

 - How to Use a Massage Gun for Back Pain

 What is Unique About a Massage Gun?

-Massage guns are high-intensity handheld massagers that provide rapid bursts of pressure into the muscle tissue, as their heads oscillate back and forth.
-The massage gun boosts blood circulation and flushes out fluids out of the muscle tissue, relaxes tight muscles, reduces muscle soreness, and breaks up scar tissues.
+The massage gun overrides pain signals to the brain, boosts blood circulation, flushes fluids out of the muscle tissue, relaxes tight muscles, reduces muscle soreness, and breaks up scar tissues.

 Massage guns are either percussion back massagers, vibration massagers, or both, and were essentially made for athletes’ recovery after (or before) an intense workout.

 Massage therapy is scientifically proven to help muscles recover faster by increasing blood circulation and reducing muscle aches and lactic build-up while improving flexibility and range of motion.

-The different massage gun models work with either a thumping or a circular motion, in varying speeds and pressure.
+The different massage gun models work with either a thumping or a circular motion, at varying speeds and pressure.

 Who can Benefit from Massage Guns?